Robert Pont: Works

-David Buchanan, author of De Scriptoribus Scotis and relative of historian George Buchanan mentions also manuscripts not now known to be extant.
+David Buchanan, author of De Scriptoribus Scotis and relative of historian George Buchanan, also mentions manuscripts not now known to be extant.

 Family

 Pont was married two or three times.
 By his first wife, whose name is unclear, he had two sons and four daughters: Zachary, minister of Bower in Caithness, who married Margaret Knox, daughter of John Knox; Timothy Pont, minister of Dunnet; Helen, married to Adam Blackadder of Blairhall, grandfather of Rev. John Blackadder; Margaret, married to Alexander Borthwick of 'Nether Learnie' (Leny); Catherine, who married Patrick Dunbar, prebendary of the Chapel Royal at Stirling; and Beatrix, married to Charles Lumsden, minister of Duddingston Kirk.

-In 1587 Pont made an antenuptial agreement with a Sara Denholm, concerning a property on Edinburgh's Castlehill, but since in 1592 he provided an income from that property for his daughters Catherine and Beatrix, it is uncertain if this marriage took place.
+In 1587, Pont made an antenuptial agreement with a Sara Denholm, concerning a property on Edinburgh's Castlehill, but since in 1592 he provided an income from that property for his daughters Catherine and Beatrix, it is uncertain if this marriage took place.
 By his last wife, Margaret Smyth, he had three sons: James, Robert, and Jonathan.

 His second son Timothy Pont (1565?–1614?) was a mathematician, surveyor, and "the first projector of a Scottish atlas."